Brampton Hut services

 Trivia and History

 Service stations were first proposed here in 1989, with proposals from The Petergrove Consortium & S.P.Morley, Norfolk House Group and Tim Martindale.
+Nobel Industries Sweden made a proposal for the other side of the roundabout.
 A plan from BP Express was put forward in 1992, followed by a joint application by BP and McDonald's in 1997.
 Although other facilities have since joined it, the BP forecourt remains the main facility.

 The site was built with space for a number of new developments.